jitinchekka2/ai-search-engine/README.md

 - React-Leaflet (For maps)

 ## External APIs and Integrations
+External APIs and Libraries
+#### OpenAI API:

+Files:
+- app/tools/generateRelevantQuestions.tsx
+- app/tools/mentionFunctions/streamChatCompletion.ts
+- app/tools/mentionFunctions/structuredUnlockSummarize.ts
+- app/tools/streamingChatCompletion.tsx

+Integration: Used for generating relevant questions, streaming chat completions, and summarizing content.
+The API is accessed via the `openai` symbol in various files.

+#### Groq API:

+Files:
+- app/tools/contentProcessing.tsx

+Integration: Utilized for chat completions using the `mixtral-8x7b-32768` model.
+The groqResponse symbol indicates its usage in processing content and handling chat responses.

+#### Hugging Face Embeddings:

+Files:
+- app/tools/contentProcessing.tsx

+Integration: Employed for generating vector embeddings using the paraphrase-MiniLM-L3-v2 model.
+The embeddings symbol is used to handle embedding operations.

+#### Brave Search API:

+Files:
+- app/tools/searchProviders.tsx

+Integration: Used for retrieving search results.
+The braveSearch function integrates this API to fetch relevant content.

+#### Serper API:
+Files:
+- app/tools/searchProviders.tsx

+Integration: Utilized for fetching image and video results.
+This API is mentioned in the README but specific file references are not provided.

+#### Google Custom Search API:
+Files:
+- app/tools/searchProviders.tsx

+Integration: Used for retrieving shopping results.

 ## Future improvements and Roadmap
 - Better error handling and logging